 Conventional thought suggests that gardens should be on the south side of the house in full sun.
 That’s what all the books & websites will tell you, right?
 So, this is where it was going to be–beds primarily in front of the house (facing south) and terraced down on the left (west) side of the house.
 The greenhouse is planned to be in front of the deck on a southeast section.

-However, after observing what the summer conditions have been like the past two summers, and reading of some of the challenges faced by other Colorado Rocky Mountain gardeners, we’ve changed our opinion and won’t be putting the garden directly on that south facing slope.
+However, after observing what the summer conditions have been like our first two summers here, and reading of some of the challenges faced by other Colorado Rocky Mountain gardeners, we’ve changed our opinion and won’t be putting the garden directly on that south facing slope.
 We also have observed that on most of the slopes around here, the south facing sides are often quite barren of trees and vegetation, while the northern facing slopes are lush and green.
 The photo on the right shows several north-facing slopes full of vegetation and little on the south sides.
 Shouldn’t we pay attention to that?

 Here’s where the garden will go.
 This photo was taken on an October afternoon, so there won’t be as much shade in the summer as there is in the photo, when the sun will be higher in the sky.
 Our garden will get full morning sun and filtered light in the late afternoon.
 Things that require the most sun will be in the sunniest spots, as much as possible, keeping crop rotation in mind.